Long-time Asymptotics for the Ablowitz-Ladik system with present of solitons: Introduction

 This article is organized as follows.
-In Section \ref{s2}, we present the global well-posedness of the focusing Ablowitz-Ladik system in the discrete weight $\ell^2$ space: $\ell^{2,1}$.
-In Section \ref{s3}, we introduce the direct scattering and construct RH problem \ref{r1} for the initial-problem.
-When the initial potential belongs to $\ell^{2,1}$, it is verified that the reflection coefficient belongs to $H^1$, and the discrete spectrum are invariant about the mapping: $\lambda\mapsto\bar\lambda^{-1}$.
-In Section \ref{s4}, we investigate the solvability of RH problem \ref{r1}.
-Transforming it into a new RH problem for $\tilde M$, we apply Fredholm theory on $\tilde M$, and then uniquely solve the RH problem \ref{r2.7}.
-In Section \ref{s5}, we study the long-time asymptotic in the region I: $\xi\in(-1,1)$.
-In this region, the leading term of the asymptotic formula is the solitonic part $q_n^{\mathcal{Z}_\xi}(t)$, and the second one with decaying rate $\oo(t^{-\frac{1}{2}})$ is determined by the reflection coefficient around stationary phase points, and the remaining part is dominated by $\oo(t^{-\frac{3}{4}})$.
-The result is consisting with those for nonlinear Schr\"odinger equation \cite{Borghese2018long}.
-In Section \ref{s6}, we study the region II: $\xi<-1$ and region III: $\xi>1$.
-In these regions, the leading term is also the soliton, but the second term in the region I vanishes and the remaining part is dominated by $\oo(t^{-1})$.
+In Section \ref{s2}, we present the global well-posedness of the focusing AL system in the discrete weight $\ell^2$ space.
+In Section \ref{s3}, we introduce the direct scattering and construct RH problem \ref{r1} for the initial-value problem.
+In Section \ref{s4}, we investigate the solvability of RH problem \ref{r1}, by transforming it into a pure RH problem \ref{r2.7} with jump contour consisting of three circles, which is uniquely solved by applying Fredholm theory.
+In Section \ref{s5}, we investigate the long-time asymptotics in sector II.
+In Section \ref{s6}, we consider the long-time asymptotics in sectors I and III.
+In Section \ref{s7}, we concentrate on the long-time asymptotics in 1st and 2nd transition zones.